Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 Don't leave home without it!!

-This may be surprising, but I believe the best way to stay safe in Rome is to avoid hurting yourself.
+This may be surprising, but I believe the best way to be safe in the Italian capital is to avoid hurting yourself.

-The way most people hurt themselves is simply by being distracted, which could be applied anywhere, not just when you're travelling.
+The way most people hurt themselves is simply by being distracted and not being aware of their surroundings, which could be applied anywhere, not just when they're traveling.

 Be careful about these: